Particle board: History and development

-Particleboard originated in Germany.
-It was first produced in 1887, when Hubbard made so-called "artificial wood" from wood flour and an adhesive based on albumin, which was consolidated under high temperature and pressure.
+The history of particleboard is unclear.
+The nineteenth century saw many attempts to make use of sawmill by-products, including sawdust and wood chips, by manufacturing composite boards; conceptual references to processes of manufacturing wood composites similar to particleboard date from 1887.
+In 1935, Farley and Loetscher Manufacturing Co. became the first plant to manufacture particleboard.
+A particleboard industry developed over the course of the 1940s.

-During the Second World War, phenolic resin was more readily accessible than top-grade wood veneer in Germany, and Luftwaffe pilot and inventor Max Himmelheber played a role in making the first sheets of particleboard, which were little more than pourings of floor sweepings, wood chips, and ground-up off-cuts and glue.
-The first commercial piece was produced during the Second World War at a factory in Bremen, Germany.
-For its production, waste material was used, such as planer shavings, off-cuts or sawdust, hammer-milled into chips and bound together with a phenolic resin.
+In 1932, Luftwaffe pilot and inventor Max Himmelheber patented a process for making particleboard without fully impregnating wood fibers with adhesive, distinguishing it from earlier wood composites.
+This particleboard could be produced with waste products such as planer shavings, off-cuts, or sawdust, hammer-milled into chips and bound together with a phenolic resin.
 Hammer-milling involves smashing material into smaller and smaller pieces until they can pass through a screen.
-Most other early particleboard manufacturers used similar processes, though often with slightly different resins.
+Most early particleboard manufacturers used similar processes, though often with slightly different resins.

-It was found that better strength, appearance and resin economy could be achieved by using more uniform, manufactured chips.
-Producers began processing solid birch, beech, alder, pine and spruce into consistent chips and flakes; these finer layers were then placed on the outside of the board, with its core composed of coarser, cheaper chips.
+It was found that better strength, appearance, and resin economy could be achieved by using more uniform, manufactured chips.
+Producers began processing solid birch, beech, alder, pine, and spruce into consistent chips and flakes; these finer layers were then placed on the outside of the board, with its core composed of coarser, cheaper chips.
 This type of board is known as three-layer particleboard.

 More recently, graded-density particleboard has also evolved.
 It contains particles that gradually become smaller as they get closer to the surface.